The DHL UK Foundation

 6. Corporate Partnership Experience: Analysis of “track record with other corporate partners” was part of NPC's due diligence.
 Experience working with corporate foundations, especially integrating business resources beyond funding, strengthens applications.

-7. Multi-Year Sustainability: Partnerships are substantial, multi-year commitments (e.g., Teach First since 2015, City Year since 2016).
-Demonstrate organizational stability and capacity for long-term partnership.
+7. Multi-Year Sustainability: Partnerships are substantial, multi-year commitments (e.g., Teach First since 2015, City Year since 2016, Street League since 2017).
+Demonstrate organisational stability and capacity for long-term partnership.

-Key Quote: The Foundation describes seeking charities with “capability to deliver employability programs” and “willingness to measure and demonstrate impact” as core selection criteria.
+Key Quote: The Foundation describes seeking charities with “capability to deliver employability programmes” and “willingness to measure and demonstrate impact” as core selection criteria.

 Key Takeaways for Grant Writers